zyzmoz/global-player/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: Custom issue template
+name: Bug Template
-about: Describe this issue template's purpose here.
+about: Template to used for bugs
-title: "<type>: <description>"
+title: "bug: <description>"
-labels: ''
+labels: 'bug'
 assignees: ''

 ---